 Famously guaranteed victory in Super Bowl III (1969) over the Baltimore Colts, the favored team.
 The New York Jets won 16 to 7, and Namath was named MVP.

 Timeline: 1962-1964 seasons - Plays for the University of Alabama Crimson Tide under head coach "Bear" Bryant.

 1963 - Suspended the final two games of the season, including the 1964 Sugar Bowl, for disciplinary problems.

-November 29, 1964 - Drafted first overall by the American Football League's New York Jets and also selected first round (12th overall) by the National Football League's St. Louis Cardinals.
+November 29, 1964 - Namath is drafted first overall by the American Football League's New York Jets and is also selected first round (12th overall) by the National Football League's St. Louis Cardinals.
 At the time, the AFL and NFL had separate drafts.

 January 1965 - Has his first knee surgery.

 1965-1976 seasons - Quarterback for the New York Jets.